 So please try our confit of fruits in sweet or savoury dishes or enjoy them with cheeses or yoghurt.
 Several go well in champagne while other fruit confit are great in spirit based cocktails.
 You be the judge.

-This Australian rainforest fruit confit has an amazingly aromatic, cinnamon and clove flavour and is great as a garnish for almost any dessert or served with ice cream or yoghurt on its own or with other fruits (bananas, mango, stone fruits).
-Try riberry fruit confit with a good Australian soft cheese, some baked ricotta or a classic Australian cheese plate.
-There’s nothing as impactful as a chocolate mousse with riberry confit either in the middle or as a garnish.
+$38.16Riberry confit (packed in 2kg pouches) is an Australian rainforest fruit confit.
+It has an amazingly aromatic, cinnamon and clove flavour and is great as a garnish for almost any stir-fry dish, salad, dessert or served with chocolate mousse or coconut yoghurt.
+Try riberry confit with a good Australian soft cheese, some baked ricotta or a classic Australian cheese plate.
+There’s nothing as impactful as a chocolate dessert with riberry confit either in the middle or as a garnish.
+Even though the riberries are preserved with a sugaring process (low fructose) and are obviously sweetened, they are also good in salads and stir-fries or over meat.
+Try riberry confit in a mushroom risotto.
+Remember, you can always reduce the sweetness by adding a little top quality, red wine vinegar.Brand: Australian Functional IngredientsManufacturer: Australian Functional Ingredients Pty Ltd